doremi31618/Unity3D_Psychological_Experiment_GKT/README.md

 **3. Experiment Stage :**

 * PupilLab Calibration (only execute at very first time)
-* Data Optimize Calibration
+* Data Optimize Calibration : this stage will collect the gaze data that subject gaze calibration point
-* Start Delay : modify the time length
+* Start Delay : the stage that before fadin stage
 * FadeIn
 * End Delay

-## Development
+## Format

 the program can be split to three parts